yuuukuma/pydefect_ccd/README.md

 Before running this command, make sure that `calc_results.json` and
 `band_edge_states.json` files have been created using pydefect.

 Development notes
 -------------------
 ### Bugs, requests and questions
 Please use the [Issue Tracker](https://github.com/kumagai-group/pydefect_2d/issues) to report bugs, request features.

 ### Code contributions
-Although pydefect_2d is free to use, we sincerely appreciate if you help us to improve this code.
+Although pydefect_ccd is free to use, we sincerely appreciate if you help us to improve this code.
 The simplest but most valuable contribution is to send the feature requests and bug reports.

 Please report any bugs and issues at PyDefect's [GitHub Issues page](https://github.com/kumagai-group/pydefect_2d).